joshperry/govpn/README.md

 On the client and server we have two main gophers to initiate/accept and babysit long-lived TLS connections used to pipe data between the two.

+On the server the manager gopher listens for TLS connections from clients and manages their lifetime.

+For each client connection the manager creates one gopher for each of the tx and rx data flow for the client.

+It also starts a router gopher whose job is to inspect packets coming from the server TUN adapter, and deliver them to the proper client tx gopher channel.

+The client tx and rx gophers use a mostly identical data pumping mechanism to deliver incoming packets.
+The tx gopher pumps packets coming from the TUN adapter (from the router on the server) to the TLS connection.
+The rx gopher pumps packets from the TLS connection into the TUN adapter.

 On the client side we can see a single instance of the data pumping mechanism.
 Because a client does not need to route packets or scale like a server, we have a fixed count of 3 async tasks: the manager, the tx path, and the rx path.